Activities and resources for schools

 OXFAM Climate Change Challenge

-Aimed for years 5 and 6.
+Aimed at pupils aged 7-11.
 Lesson plan about exploring climate change using activities such as Greenhouse effect in a jar activity.
 You can also download it.

-Aimed for years 7 and 8.
+Aimed at pupils aged 11-14.
 Lesson plan about exploring climate change using activities such as Greenhouse effect in a jar activity involving predictions about what will happen.
 Recapping what they have found from PowerPoint.
 Producing mind map of what they know at the beginning of the lesson then adding what they’ve learnt at the end.

 Aimed towards years 5 and 6.
 Very good resources in terms of understanding prevention of climate change as well as causes with lots of ideas for interactive ideas including indoor and outdoor activities.
 There is also one for younger children here.